Nayeem1872/Arif_Sir_Portfolio/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/IndieCoderMM/stellar-portfolio)

-A modern developer portfolio website built with [Next.js](https://nextjs.org), packed with smooth animations, customizable content, and [Sanity CMS](https://www.sanity.io) integration.
+A modern developer portfolio website built with [Next.js](https://nextjs.org), packed with smooth animations and customizable content.

 Perfect for developers who want a fast, unique, and fully customizable site to showcase their work.